 - Personally I consider the GOL cooperation to be more exciting than the JetSMART cooperation, as the former airline is a bit more premium, much larger, and has a more robust route network

-American Airlines is purchasing a 5.2% stake in GOL, in its latest effort to rebuild its Latin America network after losing its LATAM partnership.
-This is American’s second investment in the region in recent months, as American also purchased a stake in JetSMART (which primarily operates out of Argentina and Chile).
+American Airlines has completed its investment in GOL< and now owns a 5.2% stake in the Brazilian airline.
+This is American’s latest effort to rebuild its Latin America network after losing the LATAM partnership.
+This is American’s second investment in the region in the past year, as American also purchased a stake in JetSMART (which primarily operates out of Argentina and Chile).

-In addition to this, American and GOL have committed to an exclusive codeshare agreement, and the two airlines will also roll out reciprocal elite perks in 2022.
+In addition to this, American and GOL have committed to an exclusive codeshare agreement, and the two airlines will also roll out reciprocal elite perks at some point this year.

-What do you make of this latest development between American & GOL?
+What do you make of American’s investment in GOL?